Corruption in Cuba: Pre-Revolution

-Alfredo Zayas succeeded Menocal from 1921–25 and engaged in what Calixto Maso refers to as the most "maximum expression of administrative corruption."
+Alfredo Zayas succeeded Menocal from 1921 to 1925 and engaged in what Calixto Maso refers to as the most "maximum expression of administrative corruption."
 Both petty and grand corruption spread to nearly all aspects of public life and the Cuban administration became largely characterized by nepotism as Zayas relied on friends and relatives to illegally gain greater access to wealth.
-Due to Zaya's previous policies, Gerardo Machado aimed to diminish corruption and improve the public sector's performance under his successive administration from 1925-1933.
-While he was successfully able to reduce the amounts of low level and petty corruption, grand corruption still largely persisted.
+Due to Zaya's previous policies, Gerardo Machado aimed to diminish corruption and improve the public sector's performance under his successive administration from 1925 to 1933.
+While he was successfully able to reduce the amounts of low-level and petty corruption, grand corruption still largely persisted.
 Machado embarked on development projects that enabled the persistence of grand corruption through inflated costs and the creation of "large margins" that enabled public officials to appropriate money illegally.
 Under his government, opportunities for corruption became concentrated into fewer hands with "centralized government purchasing procedures" and the collection of bribes among a smaller number of bureaucrats and administrators.
 Through the development of real estate infrastructures and the growth of Cuba's tourism industry, Machado's administration was able to use insider information to profit from private sector business deals.

 Argote-Freyre points out that Cuba's population under the Republic had a high tolerance for corruption.
 Furthermore, Cubans knew and criticized who was corrupt, but admired them for their ability to act as "criminals with impunity."
-Corrupt officials went beyond members of congress to also include military officials who granted favours to residents and accepted bribes.
+Corrupt officials went beyond members of Congress to also include military officials who granted favours to residents and accepted bribes.
 The establishment of an illegal gambling network within the military enabled army personnel such as Lieutenant Colonel Pedraza and Major Mariné to engage in extensive illegal gambling activities.
-Mauricio Augusto Font and Alfonso Quiroz, authors of The Cuban Republic and José Martí, say that corruption pervaded in public life under the administrations of Presidents Ramón Grau and Carlos Prío Socarrás.
-Prío was reported to have stolen over $90 million in public funds, which was equivalent to one fourth of the annual national budget.
+Mauricio Augusto Font and Alfonso Quiroz, authors of The Cuban Republic and José Martí, say that corruption pervaded public life under the administrations of Presidents Ramón Grau and Carlos Prío Socarrás.
+Prío was reported to have stolen over $90 million in public funds, which was equivalent to one-fourth of the annual national budget.
 Senator Eduardo Chibás dedicated himself to exposing corruption in the Cuban government, and formed the Partido Ortodoxo in 1947 to further this aim.